top of page

 What Is the Venaseal Glue Ablation Procedure?

 Venaseal glue ablation is a non-thermal, non-tumescent technique for vein closure.
 It uses a cyanoacrylate adhesive delivered through a catheter, guided by ultrasound, to seal targeted veins.
-This method avoids the use of heat or extensive numbing and allows patients to walk immediately after the procedure, with generally quick recovery.
+This method avoids the use of heat or extensive numbing and allows patients to walk immediately after the procedure, with a generally quick recovery.
+The core principle is to redirect blood flow from the diseased vein to healthier veins, thereby alleviating symptoms associated with venous insufficiency.

 Venaseal - Glue Ablation